dadahcr2/amb/_pages/home.md

 ## **Strategic P&L leader with proven ability to grow businesses and boost innovation across the digital, media, luxury, and finance industries**

 ## About
-####  *I have shaped cultures of high performance, accountability, and open communication in all the teams I have led, to drive growth and profitability.
+####  "*I have shaped cultures of high performance, accountability, and open communication in all the teams I have led, to drive growth and profitability.
 I boost efficiency by leveraging technology and automation while also fostering ideation and experimentation.
-I deliver on the full range of corporate finance functions including effective board and investor communication.*
+I deliver on the full range of corporate finance functions including effective board and investor communication.*"

-#### =I am a leader of people who influences by communicating a clear vision and aligning incentives.*
+#### "I am a leader of people who influences by communicating a clear vision and aligning incentives.*"

 ###  **Key Competencies**
 #### - *Data analytics, financial management, capital structure, acquisition and divestiture valuation, team building and development, performance-based management, strategic planning, fostering innovation and creativity, digital transformation.*